 May 9, 2014

-Kevin O’Neill is our Wednesday morning sports guy.
+Kevin O’Neill is our Wednesday and Friday morning sports guy.
 His segment emphasizes what happens off the field as much as what happens on the field.
 All businesses have their intrigue, but the inner workings of sports organizations find their way into the public domain frequently.
 Unless a rant from the Chief spills into Kevin’s segment (not an unusual occurrence), he will highlight some of those sports related business issues; but be advised that those highlights usually come with an opinion.

 In real life, Kevin is an IT Manager located in the South Bend area.
 He is a 1976 Notre Dame graduate with a degree in Finance, and IIT in Chicago was kind enough to reward his studies there with an MBA in Technology Management.
 He has extensive business experience with 28 years in banking Operations and Technology including senior management leadership positions.
 He owned and operated a franchise business for several years, and now he manages a tech team for an online retailer.